NVIDIA Corp.

 Loading live price…

-Export controls re-escalate targeting Blackwell-class chips; hyperscaler in-house ASICs capture 20%+ of AI training workloads; CUDA developer lock-in erodes faster than expected.
+Export controls re-escalate targeting Blackwell/Rubin-class chips; hyperscaler in-house ASICs capture 20%+ of AI training workloads; an OpenAI/Anthropic funding stumble forces backlog write-downs and CUDA lock-in erodes faster than expected.

 - U.S. imposes new export restrictions on Blackwell/Rubin-class chips to allied nations, removing $15B+ in annual revenue